 Mobile banking has come along in leaps and bounds.
 More than just instant payment, you can find budgeting apps that help you manage, save, and invest your money.
 There are countless apps and accounts designed to help you save.
-To help you understand how each works we’ve put together this handy guide.
+To help you understand how each works, QuidMarker, the short term loans specialists, have put together this handy guide.
 Take a look and see which apps work for you.

 Here we look again at budgeting techniques and follow on from our previous article Budgeting Techniques: Bucketing.

 There are literally hundreds of apps out there designed to help you save your money, stretch your money or even invest your spare money!

 With the open banking revolution taking hold there are lots of different ways you can make your money go further without you even needing to do anything!

 1 – Money Dashboard

 Money Dashboard is an app that brings all of your banking apps into one easy-to-use system.
 By routing all your accounts into Money Dashboard, you can keep track of your monthly bills on your cheque account whilst also balancing your savings app or round up accounts.

 Money dashboard is full of neat features that make it easy to see where you can save money.
 You can categorise purchases with tags to see exactly how and where you spend your money.
 This is broken down into some helpful charts and graphics.
 While this app doesn’t let you move money between accounts, it is a great tool for checking on all of your money-saving apps without having to open each individual one.

 So, you’ll finally be able to see how much you’ll save over the month by taking a packed lunch to work instead!
 For me, personally, it was about £75!!